firubi/gigachad-arch-installation/README.md

 ## Installing system
 We'll keep it simple for now:
 ```
-pacstrap -K /mnt base base-devel linux linux-headers linux-firmware amd-ucode networkmanager nano
+pacstrap -K /mnt base base-devel linux linux-headers linux-firmware amd-ucode networkmanager nano xfsprogs
 ```
 We'll install everything else after chrooting!
 In order to generate fstab file, use `genfstab`: `genfstab -U /mnt >> /mnt/etc/fstab`

 ## Chroot, enabling multilib, nVidia and enabling internet
 The system is essentially installed, and now you just have to configure it.
 This is just a matter of following the simple steps [here](https://wiki.archlinux.org/title/Installation_guide#Chroot).
 Enable multilib by uncommenting the relevant lines in `/etc/pacman.conf`.
 For nVidia users, you should install the nVidia-drivers.
-Here is a summary of things you'll probably want: `nvidia-open-dkms libglvnd nvidia-utils opencl-nvidia  lib32-libglvnd lib32-nvidia-utils lib32-opencl-nvidia nvidia-settings`.
+Here is a summary of things you'll probably want: `nvidia-open-dkms nvidia-utils nvidia-settings`.
 Remember to enable NetworkManager `systemctl enable NetworkManager` ;)

 ## Bootloader
 Confirm that you are on UEFI: